Last updated on June 23rd, 2024 at 11:13 pm

 Create a welcoming space for all voices, welcome diverse perspectives, prioritize fairness and transparency, make decisions in line with the organization’s goals and values, and be open to compromise.

-Limitations of Positional Power
+Limitations of the Power of Position

 Power of position, despite its authority and influence, has certain limitations that you should be aware of.